-Head over to the Parent Dashboard and hover over Analyse and select Understanding
+Head over to the Teacher Dashboard and hover over Analyse and select Understanding

-If you see a red exclamation mark next to your child's name it indicates that Doodle is recommending that you start a new baseline assessment for this student.
+If you see a red exclamation mark next to a student's name it indicates that Doodle is recommending that you start a new baseline assessment for this student.

-Next you need to ask your child to log in to Doodle.
+Next you need to ask your pupils to log in to Doodle.
 They will see a purple baseline icon in their Learning Zone.
-When this icon is selected, your child will be asked for their date of birth and confidence rating.
+When this icon is selected, children will be asked for their date of birth and confidence rating.
 We recommend that an adult inputs these details.

 It’s important that the confidence slider is set as accurately as possible so the assessment will begin at roughly the right level for a child.
 If it isn’t set correctly, they may initially be asked questions which are too challenging for them, which could shake their confidence.

 We recommend using the following as a guide:

 1 if they’re working below their year group